LLM as a Judge

 CHECKS (pass/fail):

-• Sampling a percentage of requests in high-volume scenarios
+• sampling a percentage of requests in high-volume traffic

 Next Steps